Skip to main content

 kt auth whoami

-Returns the current user, organization, role, and scope.
-Use this as a quick sanity check before running administrative commands.
+The response includes the current user, organization, project, role, authentication method, team memberships, capabilities, and resolved roles.
+Use it as a sanity check before running administrative commands.

 Token Management